 Disclosures should be tailored to their audiences, which may require the creation of multiple artifacts at varying levels of detail and/or the establishment of informational intermediaries.
 Standardizing a baseline disclosure using artifacts like model and system cards, datasheets, and nutritional labels for AI systems can reduce the costs for all constituencies evaluating and assuring AI.
 As it did with food nutrition labels, the government may have a role in shaping standardized disclosure, whatever the form.
-We recommend support of the NIST-led process to provide guidance and best practices on standardized baseline disclosures for AI systems and certain models as an input to AI accountability.
-Working with stakeholders and achieving commitments from government suppliers, contractors, and grantees to implement such standardized baseline disclosures could advance adoption.
+We recommend support of the NIST-led process to provide guidance and best practices on standardized baseline disclosures for AI systems and certain models as

+All audits should, at a minimum, be able to evaluate an input to All accountability.
+Working with stakeholders claims made about an AI system's fitness for purpose, and achieving commitments from government suppliers, contractors, and grantees to implement such standardized baseline disclosures could advance adoption.